beritbarthelmes/theory-discourse-analysis/README.md

-# Assessing Psychology’s Theory Crisis: A Disourse-Based Analysis
+# Assessing Psychology’s Theory Crisis: A Discourse-Based Analysis
 **Berit T. Barthelmes & Vencislav Popov**

 This project examines how scientific articles position themselves with respect to a target theory, focusing on patterns in theoretical discourse rather than on assessing theoretical correctness.